Jocke44/the-record-vault/README.md

 ## Vision

 The Record Vault aims to make managing a physical music collection feel as smooth and immediate as using a modern streaming app — while still celebrating the formats, artwork, and rituals that make collecting records special.

+---

+## Changelog

+### 2026-06-19

+- Refactored tracks fetch to lazy-load per album on click
+- Removed the 10,000 row Supabase workaround for tracks
+- `fetchTracksForAlbum()` now fetches on demand only